developer-zebra/developer-zebra-site/src/enterprise-browser/1-8/guide/sap/index.md

 To simply the usage of applications running on Enterprise Browser, users can now configure hardware function keys to perform ZoomIn and ZoomOut operations without having to make changes to the application.

-**Note: The function keys used for ZoomIn and/or ZoomOut operations are not accessible via any Key Capture API**. <!--Configuration for Zoom IN & Zoom OUT feature is supported in WM/CE platform.
-WHAT DOES THIS MEAN?-->
+**Note: The function keys used for ZoomIn and/or ZoomOut operations are not accessible via any Key Capture API**.

 -----